sjboeing/thermo_model/README.md

 (The sliders are for interactive exploring)

-Inspired by George Bryan's work on this, but including entrainment and precipitation.
+Inspired by George Bryan's and J. Michael Fritsch work on this, but including entrainment and precipitation.
 For precipitation, a fall-out 'length-scale' is used for simplicity (as there is no prognostic-vertical velocity).

 When entrainment is set proportional to  1/z, the entrainment constant chosen is typical for 1000m height.
 Entrainment only occurs one condensation takes place, and only above 200m for model stability.